-Clair Tappaan Lodge, built by Sierra Club volunteers in the 1930s, is headquarters for this laid-back camp.
+Clair Tappaan Lodge, built by Sierra Club volunteers in the 1930s, is headquarters for this laid-back camp, scheduled for July 20-25, 2014.
 Although every day features hiking, swimming, skating or other activities, participants are welcome to make their own itineraries as well.
 The location is near Donner Pass, roughly 35 miles from Lake Tahoe.
 Minimum age is 5, and the cost is $695 for adults and $595 for children.
-Two sections are scheduled for July 14-19.
-The Sierra Club also offers two multigenerational trips not limited to grandparents and grandchildren.
-To view current offerings, go to Sierra Club outings, click on "find a trip" and look for "Grandparent/Grandkids' or "Multi-generational."
+A similar camp, called a Multigenerational Family Adventure, is scheduled for June 23-29.
+The location and cost are the same.

 Stratford Hall Grandparent Camp allows participants to experience 18th-century life on a Virginia plantation.
 Held at Stratford Hall in Virginia, the birthplace of Robert E. Lee, this camp is perfect for history buffs.
-The dates for 2013 are June 25-27, July 9-11 and August 6-8.
-Cost is $340 per person with a price break for family groups over two and repeat campers and a discount for local, non-residential participants.
-Accommodations are provided in a guest house.
-Children can be as young as those who have just completed first grade and as old as age 12, and activities will include fishing and looking for fossils, as well as experiencing plantation life by sampling bricklaying, playing the recorder and cooking in an open-hearth kitchen.
+New activities that are planned for 2014 special programs about spying during the Revolutionary War and about early house building.
+Other activities will include fishing and looking for fossils, as well as experiencing plantation life by sampling bricklaying, playing the recorder and cooking in an open-hearth kitchen.

 Road Scholar, associated with Elderhostel and formerly known as Exploritas, also operates a number of programs that can be loosely categorized as summer camps.
 Many of these programs are in exotic locales and therefore fairly pricey, but they are fantastic if you can afford the cost.
 Road Scholar also operates a number of intergenerational programs that are more affordable.
-For example, a three-day Back-to-the-Farm adventure in Mount Vernon, Washington starts at $398 per person.
+For example, an exploration of the crafts and music of the Ozarks starts at $679 per person.
 Accommodations at Road Scholar camps are usually hotels and resorts.
 If camping or more primitive accommodations are involved, the program description will make that clear.

 - University of North Texas